ExaNLP/sket/README.md

 ```bash
 {k: v, ...}
 ```

+SKET concatenates data from all the fields before translation.
+Users can alterate this behavior by filling ```./sket/rep_proc/rules/report_fields.txt``` with target fields, one per line.
+Users can also provide a custom file to SKET, as long as it contains one field per line (more on this below).

 Users can provide <i>special</i> headers that are treated differently from regular text by SKET.
 These fields are: <br />
 ```id```: when specified, the ```id``` field is used to identify the corresponding report.
 Otherwise, ```uuid``` is used.